google/highway/README.md

 because they are tested more extensively, see below.

 Version 0.11 is considered stable enough to use in other projects.
-Version 1.0 will signal an increased focus on backwards compatibility and will be reached after the RVV target is finished (planned for 2022H1).
+Version 1.0 will signal an increased focus on backwards compatibility and is planned for 2022H1 now that all targets are feature-complete.

 ### Testing

-Continuous integration tests build with a recent version of Clang (running on x86 and QEMU for ARM) and MSVC from VS2015 (running on x86).
+Continuous integration tests build with a recent version of Clang (running on native x86, Spike for RVV, and QEMU for ARM) and MSVC from VS2015 (running on native x86).

 Before releases, we also test on x86 with Clang and GCC, and ARMv7/8 via GCC cross-compile and QEMU.
 See the